-- track corridor width of 1500mm with height of 2400mm free of small trees and overhanging - track width of 900mm but variable to 1200mm - gradient may exceed 1:10 for short sections but is generally no steeper than 1:10 - steps may be common - formed earthen track, few obstacles.
-Generally a modified surface, sections may be hardened - track head signage and route markers at intersections and where the track is indistinct - users need no bushwalking experience and a minimum level of specialist skills.
+- Track corridor width of 1500mm with height of 2400mm free of small trees and overhanging branches - Track width of 900mm but variable to 1200mm - Gradient may exceed 1:10 for short sections but is generally no steeper than 1:10 - Steps may be common - Formed earthen track, few obstacles.
+Generally a modified surface, sections may be hardened - Track head signage and route markers at intersections and where the track is indistinct - Users need no bushwalking experience and a minimum level of specialist skills.
 Users may encounter natural hazards such as steep slopes, unstable surfaces and minor water crossings.
-They are responsible for their own safety. - time to walk track noted in 15-30 minute increments.
+They are responsible for their own safety. - Time to walk track noted in 15-30 minute increments.